wallyfaye/zero-matrix/README.md

-# One Char Away
+# Zero Matrix
-Determines if two strings are composed of all matching characters, execpt for a single error.
-Strings can be in any order and therefore takes 2(O(N)) time.
+In an M x N matrix, find all values "0"s and change their corresponding columns and rows to "0"

 ## Usage
 See contents of `run.sh` or use:
 >
-    sh run.sh string_one string_two
+    sh run.sh integer_1 integer_2